sromano1992/kubedev/README.md

 2) IBM Container Registry: the built docker images are pushed to IBM Cloud Container Registry

 3) Toolchain: Toolchains service allows you to deploy a new version of your microservices application to Kubernetes

+<b>N.B.: the <i>kubedev</i> concepts can be extended to also other Cloud providers or to your on-premises Kubernetes infrastructure.</b>

 ## How is the lecture organized
 This lecture is organized as follow: